optimalisatie/exec.js/README.md

 new exec(code,null,null,{"default-src":"domain.com"});
 ```

 Code isolation is disabled by default.
 When enabled, the `allow-scripts` and `allow-same-origin` sandbox parameters are enabled by default.
-The CSP parameter `script-src: 'unsafe-eval'` is required to use the `.exec()` method.
+The CSP parameter `script-src: 'unsafe-eval'` is required to use the `runner.exec()` method.

 ### Notes on multi-threading